-5.8.3 Optional Monitoring
+6.6.6.3.
+Optional Monitoring

-Optional physiologic monitoring of VNS Therapy System operation may be done if surgery is performed under local anesthesia.
-Monitor the patient's voice for signs of hoarseness while gradually increasing the generator output current.
-After performing the System Diagnostics and obtaining successful results, reset the current to 0 mA.
+Optional physiologic monitoring of VNS Therapy system operation may be done if surgery is performed under local anesthesia.
+Monitor the patient's voice for signs of hoarseness while the generator output current is gradually increased.
+After System Diagnostics is performed and successful results are obtained, reset the current to 0 mA.